Jaclo Faucets Review & Rating Updated: May 24, 2025

 The Company

-Incorporated in 1988, the current company is just years old, but is the successor to the old Durst Manufacturing Co., Inc. and claims a heritage of "five generations of [plumbing] industry experience."
+Incorporated in 1988, the current Durst Corporation, Inc. is just years old.
+It is the successor, however, to the old Durst Manufacturing Co., Inc. and claims a heritage of "five generations of [plumbing] industry experience."

 Durst Manufacturing Co., Inc. (1912-1960)